-Credit obtained by validation examination is considered earned credit and maybe permitted only as part of an established course of study by validation exam.
-A maximum of 12 hours of credit may be obtained by validation exam.
-Credit for experiential learning, credit by challenge examination, and other categories of non-traditional credit may not apply to a graduate degree.
-Students may demonstrate proficiency by waiver examinations but must also complete a commensurable number of hours in approved courses to meet the minimum requirements for graduation.
+Credit obtained by validation examination is considered earned credit and maybe permitted only as part of an established course of study.
+Credit for experiential learning, credit by challenge examination, and other categories of non-traditional credit does not apply to a graduate degree.